jamesmeyer1/EKSKube2IAM/README.md

 ## Step 6:
 Configure Instances to Join Cluster:

-You must enable the worker nodes to join the cluster created.
+You must enable the worker nodes to join the cluster you created.

 * Download, edit, and apply the AWS IAM Authenticator configuration map.
 Use the following command to download the configuration map:
 ```
 curl -o aws-auth-cm.yaml https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/aws-auth-cm.yaml
 ```
 * Open the file with your favorite text editor.
-Replace the <ARN of instance role (not instance profile)> snippet with the NodeInstanceRole value that you recorded in the previous procedure, and save the file.
+Replace the <ARN of instance role (not instance profile)> snippet with the NodeInstanceRole value that you recorded in the previous procedure and save the file.
+This ARN can be found under Outputs in CloudFormation or from the Description section of one of the EC2 instances created for you.

 ```
 apiVersion: v1